-Parents who have provided the School Office with their mobile telephone numbers will also be contacted by text message.
+Parents who have provided the School Office with their mobile telephone numbers will also be contacted by text message and a message will appear on our school website on the Home Page.

 Parking Arrangements

 There is very little parking areas outside the school for parents use when leaving or collecting children as the school is situated in a cul-de-sac which is closed to parent vehicles.
 The problem is always worse in wet weather, when more children than normal are brought to school by car.